ivanleomk/The-Chinese-Wall/static/walkthrough.md

 # Hints

-We apologize in advance if any weird content is returned.
-We have not had time to build a content moderation layer, so please bear with us.
+- We suggest to use a local ngrok endpoint that's hooked up to your server so that it's easier to work with.

-Good luck with the challenge!
+**Good luck with the challenge!**